 |Osprey Aether AG 70||$310||5 lb.
 3.4 oz.||Nylon (210D & 500D)||60, 70, 85L||Top, front||7 exterior|

-The REI Traverse falls into our heavy hauler category, meaning it’s designed to withstand larger and heavier loads than smaller and lighter packs.
-This puts it head-to-head with some pretty legendary models like the Gregory Baltoro and Osprey Aether AG.
-All three packs have strong frames, supportive and high quality padding, and durable fabrics.
-They also trade weight savings for features, with a lot of exterior pockets, zippered access to the main compartment, and removable daypacks.
-Comfort is another shared strength, but if you are hauling a lot of extras (think 50 pounds or more) or doing light mountaineering, the Baltoro and Aether get the edge in carrying comfort.
-For the typical backpacking trip, however, the Traverse is just as good, and it’s a much better value at $60 to $70 less than those packs.
+The REI Traverse falls into our heavy hauler category, meaning that it’s designed for larger and heavier loads than lighter and smaller packs.
+This puts it head-to-head with popular models like the Gregory Baltoro and Osprey Aether AG.
+Starting with the Baltoro, you get a near-identical weight (4 lbs.
+13.4 oz.) with 5 liters of additional capacity, as well as ample exterior pockets, zippered access to the main compartment, and a removable daypack.
+Both are capable options for hauling heavy loads, but if you’re shuttling a lot of extras (think 50 pounds or more) or doing light mountaineering, the Baltoro gets the slight edge in carrying comfort.
+For typical backpacking trips, however, the Traverse is about $60 cheaper and the better value.

-Stepping down a bit in carrying abilities, Osprey’s very popular Atmos AG 65 is another strong competitor to the Traverse.
-We like the weight savings you get with the Atmos, although it’s only a modest 4-ounce difference and you get 5 liters less storage.
-And the mesh back panel and hipbelt on Osprey’s Anti-Gravity suspension is a class leader for ventilation and has a cushier feel than the firm padding on the Traverse.
-In terms of organization, it’s a close call: the Atmos includes a large mesh pocket, which we love, but the Traverse’s J-shaped zipper access to the main compartment is a feature we really miss on the Osprey.
-Those with lightweight and compact gear likely will prefer the Atmos—and may even want to opt for the 50-liter model—but the Traverse has a slightly superior feature set and can carry a heavy load better.
+Stepping down a bit in carrying abilities, Osprey’s popular Atmos AG 65 is another strong competitor to the Traverse.
+We like the 5-ounce weight savings you get with the Atmos (for 5 liters less of storage), and the mesh backpanel and hipbelt on Osprey’s AG suspension is a class leader for ventilation and has an even closer feel than the padding on the Traverse.
+In terms of organization, the Traverse’s J-shaped zipper access to the main compartment is a feature we really miss on the Osprey.
+Those with lightweight and compact gear likely will prefer the Atmos—and may even want to opt for the 50-liter model—but the Traverse has a slightly superior feature set, can carry a heavy load better, and is $21 cheaper.